About the Audit

 Interpretation of the data

-This is our sixth year of publishing nephrectomy data.
-However we restrict our publication to the most recent three years i.e 2016, 2017 & 2018.
+This is our seventh year of publishing nephrectomy data.
+However we restrict our publication to the most recent three years i.e 2017, 2018 & 2019.
 Publishing three years worth of data increases the numbers and makes any statisitical analysis more meaningful.

 As in previous years, we are publishing information on complication and transfusion rates which has been risk-adjusted.
 We recognise that our risk adjustment models are, relatively speaking, in their infancy.
 This is an area we will continue to work on, because there are many factors that may impact upon the results of surgery, including: